 Your covered dependents will be enrolled in the same HMO that you have.
 For example, if you choose Kaiser and you are on Medicare, you will be enrolled in Kaiser’s Senior Advantage HMO and your non-Medicare dependents (if any) will be enrolled in the traditional Kaiser Permanente non-Medicare HMO.

 If you or an enrolled dependent are eligible for Medicare and choose HMO coverage, you must enroll in that HMO’s Medicare plan and in Medicare Part A and Part B.

 Refer to the chart included in the Summary Comparison of Medical & Dental Plans booklet to compare benefits between the HMOs and the Indemnity PPO Medical Plan.

 If you are Medicare-eligible, you should review the following notices regarding your prescription drug coverage and Medicare Part D:

-- Notice of Non-Creditable Coverage for Class E Retirees who are enrolled in the Indemnity PPO Medical Plan or UHC Medicare Advantage HMO.
+- Notice of Non-Creditable Coverage for Class E Retirees who are enrolled in the Indemnity PPO Medical Plan or Anthem Medicare PPO.